BALASARVAN12/BALASARVAN12/README.md

 - **Web Developer | GitHub Community Gitam**
+   -  During my time with the club, I hosted events, coordinated tasks, organized schedules, ensured smooth operations, communicated with team members, and documented events.
-   -  I have been actively involved in the GitHub club at my university, contributing to various projects.
+   -  I was also active in the GitHub club, contributing to various projects.
 ---

 ### OpenSource Contributions: